Is output-neutral design with Lab colours possible in practice?

 Example QuarkXPress

-You can define Lab colours and transfer them correctly into PDF files with the well-known QuarkXPress layout tool – quite similar to InDesign.
+Even with the layout behemoth QuarkXPress, which has been known for many years, you can define Lab colours and transfer them correctly to PDF files - similar to InDesign.

 Example Scribus

-This free layout software is a pioneer in the area of colour, it can handle not only Lab but also HLC colour definitions correctly, read in large colour lists and generate colour sample pages for any number of colours.
-Unfortunately, it is not possible to pass on Scribus data with Lab colours correctly as PDF.
-Similar to CorelDraw, Scribus converts Lab colours to RGB or CMYK for PDF export.
+This free layout software is a pioneer in the field of colour, it can correctly handle not only Lab but also HLC colour definitions, read in large colour lists and generate colour sample pages for any number of colours.
+However, it is unfortunately not possible to correctly pass on Scribus data with Lab colours as a PDF.
+Similar to CorelDraw, Scribus converts Lab colours to the selected output destination RGB or CMYK when exporting to PDF.

 Example AffinityDesigner